agriculture-capstone/agricore/README.md

 **Important Note**: `npm start` does run a file watcher already, so no build steps are required by you :smile:

-To build for production simply run:
+To build and run for production simply run:

-`npm run build`

-And likewise to start a production server run:

 `npm run start:prod`

-This will also perform a build before starting the server, but be aware it **will not** watch your files for changes like the development start script will.
+And to merely build for production run:

+`npm run build` or `npm run build:prod`

 If instead you're building for development, instead run: